 This leads us to our next point…

 We admit that it can be really tempting to leave your Disney cruise verandah door open.
 It is a sliding door and sometimes that ocean breeze is very seductive.

 However, there are a number of reasons why you really need to keep your Disney cruise stateroom balcony door firmly shut.

-If you leave your balcony door open you are bound to do this at least once.
+If you leave your balcony door open and let’s be real here, you are bound to do this at least once.
 Just try opening your main stateroom door at the same time.